 This is the best choice for families, especially those with young children.
 You’ll ride around the park on the Africa Tram and personalize your experience with one of several guided walks.

-School Nights Roar and Snore
+School & Youth Nights Roar and Snore

 This safari for children is a field trip kids won’t soon forget.
 Your class will get a hands-on lesson about animals and current preservation efforts in the wild.
 It’s an excellent way for children to have a ton of fun while continuing to learn outside the classroom.
 Grades 3 through 12.

-Supreme Roar and Snore
+Supreme roar and snore

 Upgrade your overnight adventure with this option.
 Your adventure begins with a Flightline Safari over the savanna habitats, followed by a Night Vision Safari, where you’ll observe wildlife through night vision binoculars.
 Morning brings breakfast and a VIP wildlife ambassador encounter.